MarcosDY/lambda-poc/README.md

 ### Function

-The function itself is a Python function that reads the stored SVID from disk and prints it so it can be read from the log.
+The function itself is a Python function that reads the stored SVID from disk prints it so it can be read from the log and returns it in a JSON response.

 ## Scripts